eclipse-pdt/pdt/plugins/org.eclipse.php.help/docs/source/008-getting_started/008-quick_start.md

 See [Debugging](../016-concepts/128-debugging_concept.md) for more information.

-### Remote Server Explorer(RSE)

-RSE (Remote Server Explorer) provides transparent access to remote resources, including the upload and download of files.

- 1. To configure a new connection, open the Servers View, situated at the bottom of the page, click the Connections node and from the right-click menu select **New | New Connections.**
- 2. Use the New Connection dialog to choose the connection type configure your settings and save.

-To learn more about working with RSE, see Working with Remote Server Explorer.

 ### Perspectives of Interest

 To open a perspective go to **Window | Open Perspective**, select "Other" to view a full list of perspectives.